ON-FIELD NON-VERBAL COMMUNICATIONS IN SOCCER

-Nod of the Head – start of the play, usually after eye contact.
+Nod of the Head up or down – start of the play, usually after eye contact.

-Smack the ball with hand – start of the throw-in.
+Smack the ball with hand – start of the throw-in play.

-Ball raised above head with one hand – start of the throw-in.
+Ball raised above head with one hand – start of the throw-in play.

 Run over the ball – start of the set piece.

 (Coach and Team Agreed-upon) Made-up signal – to implement an offside trap.

 *There is a somewhat classic piece of film that, when Pelé was playing for the New York Cosmos, shows him facing away from a teammate who is about to perform a throw-in.
 Pelé motions with his hand behind himself for his teammate to bounce the ball off his back in order for the teammate to receive the rebound and center the ball.
 No one on the other team could see the hand signal.